daicang/Scheme-meta-circular-evaluator/README.md

 Quickstart
 -----

+## Environment
-We use [mit-scheme](https://www.gnu.org/software/mit-scheme/) 9.2 on OSX.
+I use [mit-scheme](https://www.gnu.org/software/mit-scheme/) 9.2 on OSX.

+## Interactive mode
+The default interface is an interactive loop, try this:
 ```
 $ scheme